 Further investigation in ongoing CE: Prediction of filter parameters; enabling at sub-CTU level; other classification approaches from 2.4.1.1 and 2.4.1.2.
 Also study aspects of 2.4.1.3 that replace multiplication in filtering by shift operations.

-Revisit: Draft text to be uploaded (new document), description of the method described above (syntax, semantics, decoding process).
+Was revisited later.
+Draft text was provided (JVET-K0564), containing description of the method described above (syntax, semantics, decoding process).

+JVET-K0564 Specification draft for Adaptive Loop Filter [V. Seregin, N. Hu, M. Karczewicz (Qualcomm)] [late]

+Some suggestions were made as follows:

+Specifiy ranges of variables

+Correctly specify bit depth of filtering operations

+Impose constraints that an encoder should not send coefficients which cause overflows

+Describe in a way that it is neutral about bit depth of the signal samples

+Looks generally OK, but probably needs more detailed check by editors.

 Sub-CE5: Non-local filter